erhant/aot-2023/README.md

 ## Explanations

-You can find detailed walkthroughs for each day below:
+You can find detailed walkthroughs for each day's challenge below:

 - [Days 1 to 10](./docs/01-10.md)
 - [Days 11 to 20](./docs/11-20.md)